Whyzanet/WhyzaGC/README.md

 It obviously takes  a bit of time to generate data if you use only background radiation levels as you only generate one random character per pulse.
 I did testing with high counts utilising some of the radiation samples I have, and found the output data was far from random.
 I believe this is due to the SMB20 saturating and the associated dead zone when the tube is rendered insensitive.

-The random numbers are available via the HTTP or telnet connection.
+The random numbers are available via the serial, HTTP or telnet connection.
 A character is output on a new line for each pulse when enabled.

 To analyse the data I installed ent ( written by John Walker mentioned above from http://www.fourmilab.ch/ ) via